What topic or new skill is on your wish list? Find a course and start today. Here are 11 places to learn something new, fun, or different.

-A few months ago I enrolled in an eight-week course on magazine publishing offered through New York University.
-I’ve always wanted to know what it takes for publishers to combine content and advertising into a newsstand magazine.
-Now I know, and even though I’m not sure how I’ll use the knowledge, I’m pleased to have learned all the details.
+A few years ago I enrolled in an eight-week course on magazine publishing offered through New York University.
+I’ve always wondered what it takes for publishers to combine content and advertising into a newsstand publication.
+Now I know, and even though I’m not sure how I’ll use the insight, I’m pleased to have learned the details.

-There are commitments you make when enrolling in a one-session or multi-day class, and it’s worth every bit of your time.
+There are commitments you make when enrolling in a course whether it’s one session or multiple lessons.
+This is true whether you learn online or in person.
+Best of all, taking action to enroll and show up is worth every bit of your time.
 You:

 - Learn from a qualified instructor

 - Meet like-minded students whether in person or online

 - Enter a new profession (if that’s your goal)

 - Acquire education to do something you want to do

 Attending in-person classes from my location is no easy task.
 Courses of interest to me are not available locally, but I refuse to make excuses about why I can’t do this or that.
 Here’s what I did to attend the publishing course every night for eight weeks:

 - Board the 4:00 pm bus headed for New York City (90 minutes, always in heavy traffic)

 - Walk from Port Authority Bus Terminal to school (30 minutes)